[ View menu ]

 Solar Power – Part 1

-So, for those solar newbies out there, you might be asking yourselves: so what is solar power exactly?
 Solar power is quite simply the generation of electricity from sunlight.
 This is done in one of two ways, directly with photovoltaics (PV), or indirectly by concentrating solar power (CSP).
 The latter consists of focusing the sun’s energy to boil water which is subsequently used to provide power.

 In 2008, solar power had the potential to provide over 1,000 times the total world energy consumption in 2008; however it only provided for only 0.02% of the total that year.
 Numbers are growing steadily, though and it it continues to double in use every two to three years, solar power would become the dominant energy source this century.